 “Healthy Nutrition” – Its Meaning in Adolescence

-The goal of every meal is to take care of organism, ensuring our life.
+The goal of every meal is to take care of the organism, ensuring our life.

 That is why EVERY MEAL should be part of a balanced diet (especially during the critical period of adolescence when the child needs nutrients to grow physically and mentally).